Rhindle809/ILPSC/README.md

 6. To change the slide, run slideUpdate or slideUpdateBasic again and wait for the system to reboot
 7. Enjoy

+# I have a hundred Raspberry Pis, this seems like it will be a lot of work to update them all
+Included in the folder localMachine is a script for any Linux based machine(endpoint or script-server) you plan to update your screens from.
+Replace ENTERSSHPASS with the SSH password of your Raspberry Pi and replace REMOTEIP with the IP address of your Raspberry Pi.
+This script can go on as long as you need it to; i've only made a generic version of my company specific, five Pi script and commented out all but one machine, but theoretically you could update any number of machines.
+The script requires the sshpass package on your local machine to run.

 # Other Stuff
 To change the default splash screen, drop your image in /etc/ and rename it splash.png<br/>
 Leave the ILPSC directory available and intact, the system relies on it